Carleton-Web-Dev-Club/CWDC-Wiki/hosting/hosting-requests.md

     </tr>
 </table>

-For dynamic services, ie ones with a constant running back end, please include the following information.
+For projects with a back end, please include the following information.
 <table>
     <tr>
         <th>information</th>